LkeMitchll/Dotfiles/README.md

 To manage my plugins I wrote a little [fish function], that wraps the built-in [package loader].
 The primary plugins I use in Neovim are:

-- [nvim-lspconfig] - The built-in language server client
+- [nvim-lspconfig] - the built-in language server (LSP) client
+  - [mason.nvim] - install and configure LSPs
-- [coq] - a fast completion provider
+- [nvim-cmp] - a completion engine
+  - [nvim-snippy] - provides snippets
 - [telescope.nvim] - a super fast fuzzy finder
 - [neogit] - an excellent git integration